mgscuteri/DoorBell/README.md

 ☑ Add Connect/Disconnect Logic that prevents playback from occuring at unwanted times
 ☑ Port to .net core
 ☑ Scrutinize/Improve threading/asyncs for mimimal CPU utilization
-☐ Host on Raspberry Pi
-☐ Port user-song/macaddress associations from XML file to database
+☐ Host on Raspberry Pi (Port playback script to bash) ☐ Add ability to determine a phone's mac address based on its ip address ☐ Port user-song/macaddress associations from XML file to database
 ☐ Integrate with https://github.com/mgscuteri/PythonPoweredPi (user-song/macaddress pairs will come from this website)